-Germantown is a decidedly white-collar city, with fully 92.16% of the workforce employed in white-collar jobs, well above the national average.
+Germantown is a decidedly white-collar city, with fully 92.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Germantown is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Germantown who work in management occupations (18.32%), sales jobs (17.02%), and business and financial occupations (10.13%).
+There are especially a lot of people living in Germantown who work in management occupations (17.69%), sales jobs (16.09%), and healthcare (11.41%).

 Also of interest is that Germantown has more people living here who work in computers and math than 95% of the places in the US.

-Germantown is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Germantown is a great place for families with children to consider.
+First of all, many other families with children live here, making Germantown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Germantown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Germantown’s overall crime rate is lower than average for the country.

 Germantown is a somewhat ethnically-diverse city.
 The people who call Germantown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Germantown residents report their race to be White, followed by Asian.
-Important ancestries of people in Germantown include German, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Germantown include German, Irish, Italian, and Scottish.